 Despite its wide-ranging applications, the Fog Index has limitations.

-2. The Fog Index’s reliance on sentence length as a measure an also mislead.
+- The Fog Index’s reliance on sentence length as a measure can also mislead.
 It views shorter sentences as inherently simpler.
 Yet, a short sentence filled with dense jargon may prove much harder to understand than a longer sentence written in plain English.

 These limitations remind us that the Fog Index is not a standalone solution.
 It works best in tandem with good judgment and knowledge of the target audience.
 It serves as a guide, not an absolute rule.